Searching for the correct explanation of blockchain definition? Let’s check out the ins and outs of this technology right now!

 Linux Foundation introduced Hyperledger and formed a consortium for the development of blockchain technology.
 So, they are a massive part of blockchain technology definition too.
 Furthermore, Hyperledger wanted to unite all the blockchain efforts in one space.

 Moreover, Hyperledger promotes collaborations between companies instead of competition for enabling everyone to get their fair share of exposure.
 Furthermore, Hyperledger also introduced a new structure called modular architecture, which lets you plug in any kind of feature and use it.

-So, even though your blockchain might not come with a feature that you need, you can just develop it manually and plug it in the system and use it.
+So, even though your blockchain might not come with a feature that you need, you can just develop it manually and plug it into the system and use it.

 Seeing the potential in enterprises, J.P.
 Morgan launched Quorum blockchain as an enterprise solution.
 The baseline of Quorum is actually Ethereum, but as Ethereum is public, it needed some tweaks.

-Thus, now we have private Quorum platform that the enterprise can use without any issues.
+Thus, now we have a private Quorum platform that the enterprise can use without any issues.

 In 2018, you’ll see the massive popularity of blockchain technology.
 However, the extremely volatile nature of Bitcoin made the marketplace shift towards the core technology from cryptocurrencies.

 In reality, cryptocurrencies are great, but they tend to be highly volatile.
 So, it creates uncertainty in the marketplace, which is not something enterprise companies are looking for.